antoniofull/antoniofullone.com/README.md

-# Welcome to my site's source code.
+# Welcome to my site.

 ## CSS

 I use _Sass_ for everything.
 The css is organized in modules which are build using sass and a grunt plugin inside the _assets_ folder.

 The partials folder contains the variables and functions file.
 Also the utils file, which contains many common utilities I use on that site.

 The Modules folder contains all the modules needed for the site, layout typography etc.

 Finally the Lib just contains the external libraries that I use.
 For the moment just mine plus Susy ( I wonder how I did to live before met this awesome library).

 ## Javascript